AmineBarh/Projet-php-GOODJOBS/README.md

-# Job Portal Website
+# GOODJOBS Website

 ## Overview
-This project called "GOODJOBS" is a dynamic web application built using HTML, CSS, JavaScript, and PHP with PDO (PHP Data Objects) for interacting with the database.
+This project is a dynamic web application built using HTML, CSS, JavaScript, and PHP with PDO (PHP Data Objects) for interacting with the database.
 The purpose of the website is to provide a platform for jobseekers to apply for jobs and for companies to post, modify, and delete job listings, as well as view applicants for their postings.

 ## Features